Garnet Health offers lymphedema therapy at Garnet Health Medical Center in Middletown, N.Y.Search Locations

 Lymphedema Therapy Treatment Services

-The Outpatient Lymphedema Therapy Program helps people who are experiencing abnormal swelling of a body part caused by an excessive buildup of lymph fluid.
+The Outpatient Lymphedema Therapy Program, available at our Middletown location, helps people who are experiencing abnormal swelling of a body part caused by an excessive buildup of lymph fluid.
 Some areas of the body that may be affected by Lymphedema, include, but not limited to, swelling of the neck, arm, leg, breast, or abdomen.

 Symptoms of lymphedema include:

 - Hardening or thickening of skin